Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.7.2\)

+- Tweak LoginScreen

+#### To-dos for next release \(0.7.3)

-- User subjects
+- User subjects: actions
+- Show a glimpse of T250 instead in MoviesScreen/BooksScreen from book/movie module data and add a separate T250Screen
 - Compose migration

-#### To-dos for next release \(0.7.3)

 #### Future plans